kerokero5150/AppleII-VGA-MINI/README.md

 ## Thanks to the original developer of this card

 We were a latecomer to this card design, but many designers had already created forked cards.<BR><BR>
 A big thanks to Mark Aikens (Aka, markadev), the original inventor.
-And thank you to all the like-minded Geeks!
+And thank you to all the like-minded Geeks!<BR><BR>

+Ⓒ 2023 Kay Koba, Kero's mac Mods, All rights reserved.<BR>